ethereum/consensus-specs/sync/optimistic.md

 During the merge transition it is possible for an attacker to craft a `BeaconBlock` with an execution payload that references an eternally-unavailable `body.execution_payload.parent_hash` value.
-In some rare circumstances, it is possible that an attacker can build atop such a block to trigger justification.
+In rare circumstances, it is possible that an attacker can build atop such a block to trigger justification.
 If an optimistic node imports this malicious chain, that node will have a "poisoned" fork choice store, such that the node is unable to